Modeling and Discovering Direct Causes for Predictive Models

 \section{Conclusion}

 We studied the problem of discovering features that directly cause the predictions made by predictive models, empowered by a causal modeling framework that represents the prediction process using causal graphs.
-We presented two conditions under which the direct causes are guaranteed to be discoverable and become equivalent to the notion of Markov boundary.
-In these cases, existing methods for discovering Markov boundaries can be leveraged to discover the direct causes.
-We further proposed a novel independence rule that can be integrated with existing algorithms to improve the computational efficiency.
-This work opens the door to modeling predictive models with causal tools, even when these models are non-transparent like neural networks.
-Potential future works include identifying more conditions under which the direct causes can be (efficiently) discovered, studying the discovery of indirect causes for model predictions, and exploring the applications of the independence rule in broader contexts of causal discovery.
+We presented two assumptions under which the direct causes can be identified by leveraging existing methods for discovering Markov boundaries.
+Additionally, we proposed a novel independence rule that can be integrated with these algorithms to improve computational efficiency.
+This work demonstrates the application of causal tools to interpret predictive models, even in cases where the models are non-transparent, such as neural networks.
+Potential future works include identifying more conditions under which the direct causes can be efficiently discovered, studying the discovery of indirect causes for model predictions, and exploring the applications of the independence rule in broader contexts of causal discovery.